anand-lab-172/SOTAM/README.md

 - **Customizable LSTM architecture**: Choose the number of layers, units, and other hyperparameters.
 - **Data preprocessing**: Automatic scaling of features using MinMaxScaler to improve model performance.
 - **Training optimization**: Includes ModelCheckpoint and EarlyStopping to prevent overfitting and save time.
-- **Dynamic GPU/CPU selection**: Automatically adjusts training resources for faster execution.
+- **Dynamic GPU/CPU selection with MirroredStrategy**:  If GPUs are available, training is distributed across multiple GPUs; otherwise, it defaults to CPU for training.
 - **Prediction-ready**: Seamlessly make predictions on new data.
 - **Comprehensive evaluation**: Use multiple metrics like MAE, RMSE, MAPE, and MAD for performance assessment.
 - **Interactive visualizations**: Plot training loss and predictions using Plotly for better insight into model performance.